ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 # Conclusion:
 ```
-* In general, a give vaccination has a positive relationship with life expectancy and a negative relationship with infant mortality.
+* Vaccination has a positive relationship with life expectancy and a negative relationship with infant mortality.
 * When data is complete, linear regression fits look promising but the assumption of equal variance is violated.
 * More questions are raised… More analysis is needed.
 ```